facelessuser/PyMdown/docs/extensions/magiclink.md

 # MagicLink {: .doctitle}
 URL and email address auto-linking.
-{: .doctitle-info}

 ---

 # Overview
 GFM has a nice feature that detects and auto-generates links.
 This extension adds similar functionality to Python Markdown allowing you to just type or paste links; no special syntax required.
-It auto-links html, ftp, and email links.
+It auto-links HTML, FTP, and email links.

 # Examples